Fission of relativistic nuclei with fragment excitation and reorientation

-We have calculated the probabilities of EM excitation of fragments on the outgoing part ($z=0 \rightarrow \infty$) of their trajectories, weighing with the giant resonance energies, and adding them to the fragment abrasion energy.
-In Figure \ref{excenerg} we show the average excitation energies of a few uranium fragments due to abrasion (open circles) and when the average electromagnetic excitation energy of the outgoing fragments is added to them (triangles).
+Using Eq. \eqref{rcc} we have calculated the probabilities of EM excitation of fragments on the outgoing part of their trajectories and weighted with the giant resonance energies, adding the result to the fragment abrasion energy.
+Figure \ref{excenerg} shows the average excitation energies of a few uranium fragments due to abrasion (open circles) and when the average electromagnetic excitation energy of the outgoing fragments is included (triangles).
 The additional EM energy is nearly constant ($11.1 - 12.5$ MeV) for the uranium fragments displayed.
 This effect will have the largest impact on the heaviest uranium isotopes because their production cross sections are largest, as displayed in the smaller frame in Fig. \ref{excenerg}.
 Similar results were found for protactinium, thorium, actinium, radium, and other heavy element isotopic chains.
-We expect that this will have a visible impact on the production of secondary fragments during the ablation stage.
+This has a visible impact on their decay to secondary fragments during the ablation stage.

-The cross sections for the mass distribution of each fragment calculated according to the evaporation model after abrasion and EM excitation are displayed in Fig. \ref{upbfis}.
-The blue diamonds show the results when no fission channels are considered, while the red circles include fission decays.
-The black squares take into account EM excitation followed by particle evaporation and fission products.
-It is clear that fission products after abrasion originate from primary fragments with mass $A\gtrsim 170$.
-Not shown are the cross sections for primary fragments with mass $A=235 - 237$ with values ranging within $196-726$ mb, with large contribution to decay by fission.
+The cross sections for mass distribution of each fragment calculated according to the evaporation model after ablasion and EM excitation are displayed in Fig. \ref{upbfis}.
+The blue diamonds (red circles) show the results without (with) inclusion of fission channels.
+The black squares include large impact parameters with only EM excitation.
+It is clear that fission products after the abrasion originate from primary fragments with mass $A\gtrsim 170$.
+Not shown in the figure are cross sections for primary fragments with mass $A=235 - 237$ of about $196-726$ mb, contributing mostly to fission fragments.
 About 23\% of the primary fragments yield fission products after ablation.
 These are seen as a clear bump in the plot, peaked around mass $A=110$.
-On the other hand, the fission yields originating from EM excitation of the $^{238}$U projectile is responsible for the double hump structure in the figure, characteristically peaking around masses $A=100$ and $A=140$.
-Fission products correspond to about 18\% of the EM excitation cross section of $^{238}$U at large impact parameters.
+On the other hand, the fission yields originating from EM excitation of the $^{238}$U projectile is responsible for the double hump structure in the figure, characteristic of fission, peaked around masses $A=100$ and $A=140$.
+Fission products correspond to about 18\% of the EM excitation of $^{238}$U at large impact parameters.